innoq/ml-ops.org/content/motivation.md

  - **Data-driven** world, due to the exponentially-growing amount of digitally-collected data.
  - The increasing importance of **Artificial Intelligence / Machine Learning / Data Science**, which derives insights from this tremendous amount of data.

-ML/AI is rapidly adopted by new applications and industries.
-Yet building successful ML-based software projects is still difficult.
-Machine Learning Model Operationalization Management - **MLOps**, as a DevOps extension, establishes effective practices and processes around designing, building, and deploying ML models into production.

 For the sake of consistency, we will use the term *machine learning (ML)*, however, the concepts and definitions apply to both *artificial intelligence* and *data science* fields.

+Every machine learning pipeline is a set of operations, which are executed to produce a model.
+An ML model is roughly defined as a mathematical representation of a real-world process.
+We might think about the ML model as a function that takes some input data and produces an output (classification, sentiment, recommendation, or clusters).
+The performance of each model is evaluated by using evaluation metrics, such as *precision & recall*, or *accuracy*.

 Being a powerful tool, machine learning can solve many practical problems.
 Like with any other software tools, we would need to identify the "right" nail (use-case or problem) to use this "hammer" (machine learning algorithms).

-We are interested in including machine learning into software systems because ML might solve the following problems.
+We are interested in including machine learning into software systems because ML might solve some problems, which can be too complex to be solved traditionally.
+For such problems, a probabilistic (stochastic) solution that is implemented by using machine learning, might be the right way to pursue.
 For example, *Perceptive problems* in conversational UIs can be solved with techniques such as *speech recognition* or *sentiment analysis*.
-However, Machine learning (deep learning) appears to be the most appropriate one because such problems have a large number of elements with different representations.
+Machine learning (deep learning) appears to be the most appropriate one because such problems have a large number of elements with different representations.
 Another type of problems, suitable for ML, are multi-parameters problems.
 For example, we apply machine learning approaches to generate a *stock prices* prediction, which is a foundation for a *stock trading* decisions.
-Some problems can be too complex to be solved traditionally, and a probabilistic (stochastic) solution, implemented by using machine learning, might be the right way to pursue (e.g. spam filter, product recommendation, or fraud detection).

-Every machine learning pipeline is a set of operations, which are executed to produce a model.
-An ML model is roughly defined as a mathematical representation of a real-world process.
-We might think about the ML model as a function that takes some input data and produces an output (classification, sentiment, recommendation, or clusters).
-The performance of each model is evaluated by using evaluation metrics, such as *precision & recall*, or *accuracy*.

 Placing models into production means making your models available to the software systems.
-Practically, the ML model can enrich our software by providing the following features:
+Practically, by deploying the ML model, we can provide the following functionality:

  * *Recommendation*, which identifies the relevant product in a large collection based on the product description or user’s previous interactions.
- * *Top-K Items Selection*, which organizes a set of items in a particular order that is suitable for a user (e.g. search result).
+ * *Top-K Items Selection*, which organizes a set of items in a particular order that is suitable for user (e.g. search result).
  * *Classification*, which assigns the input examples to one of the previously defined classes (e.g *"spam"/"not spam"*).
  * *Prediction*, which assigns some most probable value to an entity of interest, such as stock value.
  * *Content Generation*, to produce new content by learning from existing examples, such as finishing a Bach chorale cantata by learning from his former compositions.